You don’t have to be a bread lover like me to understand the value of a perfectly sliced loaf.

 - digital courses

-Here’s the best part: you don’t need to do any keyword research around average CPCs or competition levels.
-A SKAGs set up allows you to get out of the gates with a high-quality score.
-So research here is a waste of time.
+Here’s the best part: don’t worry about keyword research, average CPCs, or competition levels.
+A SKAG setup gets you a high-quality score, so research here is a waste of time.
 You’ll only need to research synonyms and the like to expand your root keyword list.

 Google Ads Editor

-(Pro Tip: If you don’t have Google Ads Editor installed yet, grab it here.
-You’ll need it for this next step.)
+If you don’t have Google Ads Editor installed yet, grab it here.
+You’ll need it for this next step.

 Open up Google Ads Editor and download your Google Ads account.
 That’s where we’ll create our first new SKAG.